arangodb/docs/3.6/oasis/backups.md

 ## Uploading backups

-By default a backup is not uploaded to the cloud, meaning it's ephemeral.
-It will go away and not persist (by default in 6 hours).
-To keep a backup for a longer period of time, upload it to the cloud storage.
+By default a backup is not uploaded to the cloud, instead it remains on the servers of the deployment.
+To make a backup that is resilient against server (disk) failures, upload the backup to cloud storage.
 Uploaded backups are required for [cloning](#how-to-clone-a-deployment-using-a-backup).

 # Restoring from backup

 To restore a database from a backup, highlight the desired backup and click on the restore icon.

+**Warning!**
+All current data will be lost when restoring.
+During restore the deployment is temporarily not available.

 ![Restore From Backup](../images/oasis-restore-from-backup.png)